 RDP resource enumeration and RDP file download.

-RDP Connection launch.
+RDP connection launch.

-User connects to the Authenticator Gateway VIP and provides the credentials.
+A User connects to the Authenticator Gateway VIP and provides the credentials.

 Once the user selects an RDP resource, the Authenticator Gateway VIP receives the request in the format

 https://vserver-vip/rdpproxy/rdptarget/listenerindicating the published resource that the user clicked.
 This request has the information about the IP address and port of the RDP server that the user has selected.